simsim314/mati_exam/Readme.md

 Summary
 =====

-This is Mati's exam implementation using Keras. __The result is 69% of the test captchas were correct.__ The main trick was to augment the training data, as well as using augmented test images statistics to further improve the evaluation.
+This is Mati's exam implementation using Keras. __The best result is 78% of the test captchas were correct.__ The main trick was to augment the training data, as well as using augmented test images statistics to further improve the evaluation.
 As well as obvious resolution decrease for the network to be able to train.

-__Note:__ Reached 76% using 250 epochs instead of 100, and 78% With adding extra 40K augmentations and another 200 epochs.

 Steps to reproduce:
 ======